Erich-Kaffka/Angular-Calculator/README.md

-# ECalculator
+# ECalculator v1.0.1

 Simple calculator application in Angular.
+Trying to replicate most of the functionality in a standard calculator - still a work in progress.

+ToDo: Doesn't quite follow BEDMAS operations (Could be issue with calculator screen and what is actually being calculated)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.